-, on our MONEY 50 recommended list, has ranked in the bottom 10% of its peers over the past three years.
+Named Morningstar's foreign-equity manager of the decade in 2010, David Herro has looked more like a dud of late, as Oakmark International , on our Money 50 recommended list, has ranked in the bottom 10% of its peers over the past three years.
 Adding to the worry are the retirement of co-manager Robert Taylor and the reopening of the fund after $3.5 billion in net outflows.
-“Owning a contrarian fund like this demands patience, as you can have a couple of lousy years,” says Morningstar analyst Greg Carlson.
-“But its long-term prospects remain very, very good.”
+"Owning a contrarian fund like this demands patience, as you can have a couple of lousy years," says Morningstar analyst Greg Carlson.
+"But its long-term prospects remain very, very good."

 Despite recent troubles, the fund has trounced the field since its inception.

 Herro, at the helm since the fund's 1992 launch, is sanguine about his recent struggles.
 "To outperform over the medium and long term there's a tradeoff with how you will sometimes perform over the short term," he says.
 In 2007 the fund also ranked in the bottom 5%, only to finish in the top 2% of its peers in three of the next five years.
 And while Oakmark returned an index-beating 4.5% a year over the past decade, the average investor earned just 1.7% from the fund by jumping in and out.

 Rajat Jain of the Litman Gregory Masters International Fund, which uses Herro's team to run a portion of the Masters portfolio, adds that Taylor's retirement isn't cataclysmic: "It's certainly a loss, but Herro is the anchor and has a strong bench."

 Oakmark International is willing to go against the foreign stock crowd.

 "If you are going to pay for active management, you want something that looks different than an index," says Denis Smirnov of Gordian Advisors, which invests in active portfolios such as the fund along with passive funds.
 You're sure getting that in this value-minded portfolio.